Shaun Murphy: 2014–15 season: Masters Champion

 Murphy won the Bulgarian Open in October, with a 4–2 victory over Martin Gould in the final.
 Two weeks later, he reached the final of the General Cup but lost 6–7 against Ali Carter.
 In November, he won the Ruhr Open by defeating Robert Milkins 4–0 in the final.
 In the second frame of this match, he achieved the fourth maximum break of his career after missing out on the maximum on two previous occasions earlier that day—in a match against Joe Swail where Murphy made a break of 129 before missing the blue ball, and in a match against Mark Williams where the maximum attempt ended on a break of 122 as he missed the green ball.
 In 2014, Murphy became the first player to make three maximums in a calendar year.

-At the Masters in January, he defeated Mark Selby, Stephen Maguire, and Mark Allen en route to the final against Neil Robertson.
+At the Masters in January, he defeated Mark Selby, Stephen Maguire and Mark Allen en route to the final against Neil Robertson.
 Murphy won the match 10–2, completing his career Triple Crown.

-In the World Championship, seeded eighth, Murphy beat Robin Hull 10–3, Joe Perry 13–5, Anthony McGill 13–8, and Barry Hawkins 17–9, to reach his third World Championship final where he met tenth seed Stuart Bingham.
+In the World Championship, seeded eighth, Murphy beat Robin Hull 10–3, Joe Perry 13–5, Anthony McGill 13–8 and Barry Hawkins 17–9, to reach his third final, where he met tenth seed Stuart Bingham.
 Despite leading 3–0 and 8–5, Murphy fell behind 11–14 in the third session; after fighting back to level the score at 15–15, he lost the next three frames and the final 15–18.

 2015–16 season

-At the UK Championship, Murphy defeated Ashley Hugill, Zhou Yuelong, and Ben Woollaston to reach the last 16, but then lost 4–6 to Marco Fu.
+At the UK Championship, Murphy defeated Ashley Hugill, Zhou Yuelong and Ben Woollaston to reach the last 16, but then lost 4–6 to Marco Fu.
 In defence of his title at the Masters, he was knocked out in the first round by Mark Allen, losing 4–6.
 Murphy's only ranking title this season came at the World Grand Prix in March.
-With wins over Michael White, Martin Gould, Liang Wenbo, and Ding Junhui, he met Stuart Bingham in the final—a repeat of the previous year's World Championship final—and claimed the victory this time by winning 10–9.
+With wins over Michael White, Martin Gould, Liang Wenbo and Ding Junhui, he met Stuart Bingham in the final—a repeat of the previous year's World Championship final—and claimed the victory this time by winning 10–9.
 At the World Snooker Championship, Murphy suffered a shocking first-round exit, losing 8–10 to Anthony McGill.

 2016–17 season

-After beating the likes of Dominic Dale and Luca Brecel, Murphy reached the semi-finals of the UK Championship but lost 2–6 to the eventual champion Mark Selby.
+Murphy reached the semi-finals of the UK Championship but lost 2–6 to the eventual champion Mark Selby.
 He faced another first-round exit at the Masters, this time losing heavily to Barry Hawkins 1–6.
 In March 2017, Murphy won his seventh ranking title, and his first of the season, by beating Judd Trump 4–2 in the Gibraltar Open final.
 At the World Snooker Championship, his 10–8 victory over Yan Bingtao earned him a place in the second round, where he was defeated by Ronnie O'Sullivan 13–7.